 One night, during the Covid epidemic, Bex O’Brian, a friend and fellow writer came to dinner with her husband. the writer Charles Siebert.
 After the usual bemoaning of our vanished world and not a little vodka, she suggested we start our own online magazine.
 I did what I always do when people suggest I write for free, I quoted Samuel Johnson.
 “No man but a blockhead ever wrote except for money.”
 But I promised to think about it, mostly to keep her happy.

-I hated Bex before I ever met her because her first husband, the writer Francisco Goldman, once told me she was “the next Joan Didion.”
+I resented Bex before I ever met her because her first husband, the writer Francisco Goldman, once told me she was “the next Joan Didion.”
 Also, I’d seen her at parties and she was quite beautiful and vivacious (not Didionesque at all).
 But then I met her and saw that it was impossible to hate her.
 Not only was she one of the funniest women I have ever met, she was also a true writer.
 Despite early years of only intermittent success (due, partly, to her dyslexia), O’Brian still got up every day and wrote.
 Today, she has published two novels.
 (One more than me, but who is counting?)

 I used to think it was crazy of her to keep at it in the face of so much early rejection but over time, I came to see that this was actually her superpower.
 For Bex, writing is as essential as breathing.
 She wasn’t going to let a little thing like rejection get in the way of making art.